-Safety is our highest priority and we aim to be the benchmark for health and safety in our industry, and to continually improve our health and safety performance.
-To guide us in ensuring the safety of our employees, the users of our equipment and our partners alike, KONE has a company-wide safety management system (SMS) in place that sets forth minimum company requirements.
-Our SMS is based on the requirements of ISO 45001 Occupational health and safety management systems, and in many cases, it sets higher standards than local legislation.
+Safety is our highest priority.
+We aim to set the benchmark for health and safety in our industry, and to continually improve our health and safety performance.
+To guide us in ensuring the safety of our employees, the users of our equipment and our partners alike, KONE has an integrated company-wide Safety Management System (SMS) in place that sets forth minimum company requirements.
+Our SMS is based on the requirements of ISO 45001 Occupational health and safety management systems and in many cases, it sets higher standards than local legislation.
+During 2023, we revised our safety governance model and enhanced our strategic longerterm plans for safety development, supporting the transition towards more proactive safety management practices and better integration with other functions of the company.